 2. The roots in the area closest to the Oak tree’s trunk are especially sensitive, so it’s not wise to plant anything next to the tree.

 In my garden, however, I made some exceptions.

 In addition to the previous wrap-around lawn, there were also large established clumps of society garlic and a cordyline ‘Pink Star’ planted right next to the trunk.

 Since these plants were thriving without any additional irrigation, I decided to let them remain.
 I was concerned I’d damage the roots by removing such large plants.

-On the other side of the oak tree is a tiered stone wall, of sorts.
+On the other side of the oak tree is a stone wall, surrounded by boulders that create shallow pockets.

 In addition to low water succulents, I’ve tucked in non-living elements as well (lowest water of all – ha!)

 Some of my favorites items (shells, unusual rocks I’ve found, trinkets, etc.) have made their way into all the nooks and crannies of this area.